balena-io/balena-cli/doc/cli.markdown

 ## env rename ID VALUE

-Change the value of an environment variable for an application or device, as selected by the '--device' option.
-The variable is identified by its database ID, rather than its name.
-The 'balena envs' command can be used to list the variable's ID.
+Change the value of a configuration or environment variable for an application, device or service, as selected by command-line options.

-Service-specific variables are not currently supported.
-The following examples modify variables that apply to all services in an app or device.
+Variables are selected by their database ID (as reported by the 'balena envs' command) and one of six database "resource types":

+- application (fleet) environment variable
+- application (fleet) configuration variable (--config)
+- application (fleet) service variable (--service)
+- device environment variable (--device)
+- device configuration variable (--device --config)
+- device service variable (--device --service)

+The --device option selects a device-specific variable instead of an application (fleet) variable.

+The --config option selects a configuration variable.
+Configuration variable names typically start with the 'BALENA_' or 'RESIN_' prefixes and are used to configure balena platform features.

+The --service option selects a service variable, which is an environment variable that applies to a specifc service (application container) in a microservices (multicontainer) application.

+The --service and --config options cannot be used together, but they can be used alongside the --device option to select a device-specific service or configuration variable.

 Examples:

+	$ balena env rename 123123 emacs
+	$ balena env rename 234234 emacs --service
-	$ balena env rename 376 emacs
+	$ balena env rename 345345 emacs --device
-	$ balena env rename 376 emacs --device
+	$ balena env rename 456456 emacs --device --service
+	$ balena env rename 567567 1 --config
+	$ balena env rename 678678 1 --device --config

 ### Arguments

 #### ID

-environment variable numeric database ID
+variable's numeric database ID

 #### VALUE

-variable value; if omitted, use value from CLI's environment
+variable value; if omitted, use value from this process' environment

 ### Options

+#### -c, --config

+select a configuration variable (may be used together with the --device option)

 #### -d, --device

-select a device variable instead of an application variable
+select a device-specific variable instead of an application (fleet) variable

+#### -s, --service

+select a service variable (may be used together with the --device option)

 # Tags